I’m Veronica Leigh (V Leigh) Carr, surrealist and naturalist with head in the clouds and feet in the forest.

 What got you creating?

 I’ve always had an irrepressible need to work with my hands, whether art, jewelry-making, sewing or woodcraft.
 Drawing was a retreat for me from teenage struggles.
 After my daughter was born in my twenties, I found hope and relief from Post-partum Depression in nature, prayer, and art.
 I used my little bits of quiet time to draw and paint, slowly piecing myself back together.
-Curiosity is a constant driver in my work, especially about the beauty and complexity of nature–witnessing the great work of the original Creator.
+Curiosity is a constant driver in my work, especially about the beauty and complexity of nature.
 If my art can inspire curiosity and wonder in others, or help to share a better understanding of the joy and pain that lives within each of us, I have done the work I was put here for.

 What art do you create?